yottajunaid/spiderhash/README.md

 - Graphical User Interface (GUI) to make hash cracking accessible without needing to write scripts.
 - Cracks many different types of hash algorithms (≈22).
 - Supports wordlist‐based cracking and possibly other modes (depending on algorithm).
-- Modular code structure so algorithms are (or can be) separated out, maintained independently.
-- Testing framework (there is a `TESTING_REPORT.xlsx`) showing which hashes work under what conditions.
+- Testing framework (there is a `TESTING_REPORT.xlsx`) showing which hashes has been tested just for reference.
-- Requirements and development requirements separated (`requirements.txt` and `requirements_dev.txt`), enabling a clean dev environment.

 ---